Crisis in Venezuela: Emigration

 Those who leave by foot are known as los caminantes (the walkers); the walk to Bogotá, Colombia is 350 mi, and some walk hundreds of kilometres further, to Ecuador or Peru.
 Alba Pereira, who helps feed and clothe about 800 walkers daily in Northern Colombia, said in 2019 she is seeing more sick, elderly and pregnant among the walkers.
 The Colombian Red Cross has set up rest tents with food and water on the side of the roads for Venezuelans.
 Venezuelans also cross into northern Brazil, where UNHCR has set up 10 shelters to house thousands of Venezuelans.
 Images of Venezuelans fleeing the country by sea have raised symbolic comparisons to the images seen from the Cuban diaspora.

 In 1998, only 14 Venezuelans were granted U.S. asylum, and by September 1999, 1,086 Venezuelans were granted asylum according to the U.S. Citizenship and Immigration Services.
 The first wave of Venezuelan emigrants were wealthy and middle class Venezuelans concerned by Chávez's rhetoric of redistributing wealth to the poor; the early exodus of college-educated people with capital caused a brain drain.

 Emigration especially increased during the Maduro presidency.
 This second wave of emigration consisted of lower class Venezuelans suffering directly from the economic crisis facing the country; thus, the same individuals whom Chávez attempted to aid were now seeking to emigrate, driven by worsening economic conditions, scarcity of food and medicine, and rising rates of violent crime.
 Tomás Pérez, who studies the Venezuelan diaspora at the Central University of Venezuela, said in 2018 that because "now everyone is poor", it is mostly poor leaving the country.
 Carlos Malamud, from a Spanish think tank, said Maduro is "using migration as a political weapon against the opposition".
 The scale of the crisis has surpassed in four years the Cuban exodus, in which 1.7 million emigrated over a period of sixty years; Malamud says "Latin American societies aren't prepared for such wide-scale arrivals".

 Impacting the health care crisis in Venezuela, health care professionals are emigrating; a primary factor driving emigration to Colombia is the lack of "medicines, supplies, health providers, and basic health services" in Venezuela.
 Since 2017, the banking sector has seen 18,000 employees leave the country.

+Migration crisis

+The Organization of American States (OAS) and spokespersons for the United Nations refugee agency, UNHCR, have described it as the largest exodus in the history of the Western Hemisphere in the last 50 years.